 - Generations of anti-Semites disliked Heine because he was Jewish (by birth, not religion).

-- During the Cold War he was considered a Communist, since he always spoke out for social justice and was personally acquainted with Karl Marx when they both lived in Paris.
+- During the Cold War he was considered a Communist, since he always spoke out for social justice and was personally acquainted with Karl Marx (a third-cousin of his) when they both lived in Paris.

 - Religious people of all denominations were bothered by his anti-religious convictions.
 He once wrote: “Religion and hypocrisy are twin sisters who look so much alike that at times it is impossible to tell them apart.”